Adamant-im/AIPs/AIPS/aip-16.md

 ### Examples

-Object `message` *before encryption*, sending "I've got it.
+Object `transaction.asset.chat.message` *before encryption*, sending "I've got it.
 Will be there in time." message in reply to 7452709338464950789 ADM transaction:

 ```` json
 {